 Rocket Dollar provides a relatively simple way to access alternative investments in a self-directed IRA or solo 401(k).
 However, it’s important to realize that this isn’t a robo-advisor or an investment manager.
 If you want a robo-advisor, you should consider Betterment or Wealthfront, but you won’t have access to alternative investments.

-If you want more help with managing a self-directed retirement account, you can turn to a wealth manager that specializes in such accounts.
+If you want more help with managing a self-directed retirement account, you can turn to a dedicated financial advisor that specializes in such accounts to help you reach your investing goals.
 For example, Innovative Wealth provides help with managing these types of accounts for those who want to invest in alternative asset classes.
 However, you might pay higher fees as a result of this more tailored approach.

 In the end, Rocket Dollar can be a good choice if you’re confident in your ability to manage your own retirement portfolio and you want a little help streamlining the administration of that portfolio.